-Apart from books, print and electronic media is also under strict control of Pakistani agencies; and no journalist is allowed to expose Pakistan’s Kashmir policy or Pakistan’s exploitation of Jammu and Kashmiri resources.
+Apart from books, print and electronic media is also under strict control of Pakistani agencies; and no journalist is allowed to expose Pakistan’s Kashmir policy or Pakistan’s exploitation of Azad Kashmiri resources.
 Anyone who dares to cross the red line drawn by secret agencies of Pakistan is immediately warned and punished.

 By using name of Islam and Two Nations Theory India and Muslims of the Sub Continent were divided, not to serve Islam but to protect and promote political, economic and strategic interests of Western Imperialists.
 Lal Hussain while commenting on Two Nations Theory said:

 ‘The two-nation theory requires constant rivalry and hatred against the Indian adversary.
 It is Kashmir that provides the material for this conflict.’

 ‘If the Indian army has the biggest concentration of military forces in Indian-Held Kashmir, then it wouldn't be an exaggeration to say that Azad Kashmir is a garrison and cantonment for the Pakistan army.
 There is hardly any aspect of life in Pakistani-controlled Kashmir where there is no interference of the army, whether overt or covert.
 Ministers and politicians in Azad Kashmir are often seen lining up outside the offices of the Inter-Services Intelligence (ISI) in Muzaffarabad.
 For almost three decades the two most important areas of Pakistan's foreign policy, Afghanistan and Kashmir, have been run by the intelligence agencies.’